openfoodfacts/openfoodfacts-infrastructure/docs/nginx-reverse-proxy.md

 Next step is probably to setup https (putting something in http should be an exception, with good reason for that !)
 Otherwise jump to [EtcKeeper](#etc-keeper)

+[^test-nginx]: the nginx script will normally do the check before trying to restart nginx, but this way you are able to also see warnings.

 ### Adding https